vitch/nakeditchyfeet/src/content/tips/myanmar/into-the-south/content.md

 ###Accommodation:

  * **Dolphin guesthouse**
-   Not in the centre but nice big rooms with air con and very clean – $40
+   Not in the centre but nice big rooms with air con and very clean – $40.
  * **Sun Guesthouse**
    Closer to the centre but expensive – $35 single/$50 double.
 Has Wifi.
+Reception staff really really didn't seem to want us to check in and changed the price repeatedly while we looked around.
  * **Kyai Pyan Hotel**
    Dirty and overpriced with air con – $40.
 Good breakfast(included).
 Wifi opposite but too slow.